Diva Communications

-Diva Communications, Inc. is an programming and production company based in New York City.
+Diva Communications, Inc. is a programming and production company based in New York City.
 It specializes in production of film that explores social justice issues through a faith-based and humanistic lens.
 Founded by Dr. Debra Gonsher Vinik in 1985, Diva Communications has produced 20 documentaries, multiple short-from videos, and video series for use in the broadcast, cable, internet, and marketing industries.
 Diva Communications has won Emmy Awards for 6 of these films.